 The Learning Analytics project (LeAP) began when Jisc offered City, University of London the opportunity to partner with them to create a working Learning Analytics system.
 City joined the Jisc Effective Learning Analytics project, which now includes over 50 universities and colleges.
 In this partnership, Jisc developed a Learning Analytics application in collaboration with the partner Universities and commercial providers.
 City has been one of the leading institutions involved in the testing and development phases.
 Jisc’s goal was to create a staff facing application (Data Explorer) and a student facing app (Study Goal) so that all parties could benefit from Learning Analytics.
 This was as a unique opportunity to influence the development of a system that could help City to achieve strategic goals.

-Once a working prototype of Data Explorer was produced, the LeAP team ran staff pilots and student consultations.
-The staff pilot explored how staff felt about the usability, reliability and usefulness of the staff facing application (Data Explorer).
+Once a working prototype of Data Explorer was produced, the LeAP team ran staff evaluations and student consultations.
+The staff evaluations explored how staff felt about the usability, reliability and usefulness of the staff facing application (Data Explorer).
 The student consultation investigated how students felt about the use of their data from an ethical perspective and what they expected from a Learning Analytics service.